kevineo/learning/git/0003-building_a_new_feature/README.md

 <br><br>

 2) Check the status of the current local repository using git status.
-Ensures you're on master branch.
+Ensures you're on the master branch.
 ```
 $ git status
 On branch master